Rule 3 Periods, Time Factors and Substitutions

 e.
 Starts on the Referee’s Signal.
 For each of the following reasons, the game clock is stopped on an official’s signal.
 If the next play begins with a snap, the game clock will start on the referee’s signal:

-1. Team A is awarded a first down, either through play or by penalty with less than two minutes remaining in the 2nd quarter or the 4th quarter.
+1. Team A is awarded a first down, either through play or by penalty anytime after the Two-Minute Timeout in the 2nd or 4th quarters.

 2. A Team A forward fumble goes out of bounds.

-3. Other than with fewer than two minutes remaining in a half, a Team A ball carrier, fumble or backward pass is ruled out of bounds.
+3. A Team A ball carrier, fumble or backward pass is ruled out of bounds before the Two-Minute Timeout in the 2nd or 4th quarters

 4. To complete a penalty (Exception: Rule 3-4-4c).